So, families... What's going on there?

 Don Wainwright is dying, and his family gather for his passing.
 But he lingers… and lingers… and lingers.

-His family - his eldest daughter and two sons and their spouses, are not the closest, and the time in close proximity allows some of their worst characteristics to emerge.
+Don's family - his eldest daughter and two sons and their spouses, are not the closest, and this time in close proximity to each other allows some of their worst characteristics to emerge.

 Nought But The Leg is a black comedy which looks at family dynamics, Hollywood, Buddhism, stress and scones.